Time 30-60 minutes

 When you change the Team ID, the lights on the gun should change colour to match the team colour.

 The player number and team ID will change, but will not be saved to the gun.
 The gun will return to its original state.
-NodeMCU has the ability to save data so it is retained between reboots and upgrading your firmware.
+NodeMCU has the ability to save data so that it is retained between reboots and when upgrading your firmware.

 Debugging